church-st-chihuahuas/tiffin/README.md

 WORK |  CEO of a new tech startup in Boston for which he provided the seed money FAMILY |  Married, with two children.
 Wife works full-time as well.
 LOCATION |  Cambridge, MA
-ARCHETYPE |  An affluent, busy business owner living in a major urban area who is very comfortable using technology, sharing services, and has an active lifestyle.
+ARCHETYPE |  MOVER AND SHAKER - An affluent, busy business owner living in a major urban area who is very comfortable using technology, sharing services, and has an active lifestyle.
 GOALS |  To obtain healthy, home-cooked meals on the fly without lifting a finger FRUSTRATIONS |  Take-out is tasty, but tends to be unhealthy, especially on a recurring basis.
 He and his wife have no time to cook, but aren’t ready to make the commitment in time or money to hire a full-time personal chef.
 His family eats kosher and needs a chef who can satisfy that requirement.
 MOTIVATIONS |  To save time and maintain his family's healthy eating habits despite having a busy lifestyle.